-Escort Service
+Police Escort Service

-The UPD provides a 24-hour escort service, seven days a week.
-Escorts are provided upon request to those who have legitimate concerns for their personal safety when moving about campus.
-Red escort phones are conveniently located throughout the campus.
-If you need an escort, call 601.266.5919.
+The UPD provides a 24-hour police escort service, seven days a week.
+Police escorts are provided upon request to those who have legitimate concerns for their personal safety when moving about campus.
+Red police escort phones are conveniently located throughout the campus.
+If you need a police escort, call 601.266.5919.